 First Fools of the Year

-The children returned from a day out in Matelica recently, each wielding a Patenta di Mattu – ‘Licence to be crazy’ – well, who knew you needed a licence?
+The children returned from a day out in Matelica recently, each wielding a Patenta di Mattu – ‘License to be crazy’ – well, who knew you needed a license?

 In the middle ages bankrupts were forced to wear a silly hat and walk around the fountain twelve times whilst ringing a bell and shouting ‘I have given away all my possessions and for this no one should ever believe me again’.
 At which point they were officially registered by the council and all debts cleared.

-Maisie said it was embarrassing but worth it, whilst Letta is just impressed with anything with an official stamp and has squirrelled it away with her FBI Licence to kill.
+Maisie said it was embarrassing but worth it, whilst Letta is just impressed with anything with an official stamp and has squirreled it away with her FBI License to kill.

 I cannot help thinking that if Italians once again fall for Berlusconi’s (I told you he’d be back) promises of tax cuts and give a ways, the square will be cacophony of bells and bristling with silly hats.